Contact Us for a Free Consultation 908-962-9929

 NJ Supreme Court Appeals Lawyer

 Briefs have specific guidelines that Attorneys must follow in preparing and arguing before the highest state court in New Jersey.
 The first task of a New Jersey Supreme Court Appellate Lawyer is to get the case heard before the N.J.
 Supreme Court which is a challenging legal undertaking.
-The basis for the appeal is it relates to United States and New Jersey State Constitutional law, New Jersey State Statutory Law, and precedential United States Federal case law and New Jersey case law are the most significant factors in N.J.
+The basis for the appeal, as the case relates to United States and New Jersey State Constitutional law, New Jersey State Statutory Law, and precedential United States Federal case law and New Jersey case law, are the most significant factors in N.J.
 Appellate practice.
 However, the basis is not always apparent.
 The New Jersey Supreme Court Appellate Lawyer will assist the client to determine the basis, if any, to appeal to the New Jersey Supreme Court.

 HOW DOES A RESPONDENT/APPELLANT APPEAL A CASE TO THE NJ.
 SUPREME COURT?